netscaler/netscaler-k8s-ingress-controller/docs/deploy/deploy-cic-helm.md

 **To deploy the Citrix ingress controller as a standalone pod:**

-To deploy the Citrix ingress controller as standalone pod, follow the instructions provided in the Citrix ingress controller [Helm Hub](https://hub.helm.sh/charts/citrix/citrix-ingress-controller).
+To deploy the Citrix ingress controller as standalone pod, follow the instructions provided in the Citrix ingress controller [Artifact Hub](https://artifacthub.io/packages/helm/citrix/citrix-ingress-controller).

 ## Deploy the Citrix ingress controller as a sidecar with Citrix ADC CPX in the Kubernetes cluster

-Use the [citrix-cpx-with-ingress-controller](https://hub.helm.sh/charts/citrix/citrix-cpx-with-ingress-controller) chart to deploy a Citrix ADC CPX with Citrix ingress controller as a [sidecar](https://kubernetes.io/docs/concepts/workloads/pods/pod-overview/).
+Use the [citrix-cpx-with-ingress-controller](https://artifacthub.io/packages/helm/citrix/citrix-cpx-with-ingress-controller) chart to deploy a Citrix ADC CPX with Citrix ingress controller as a [sidecar](https://kubernetes.io/docs/concepts/workloads/pods/pod-overview/).
 The chart deploys a Citrix ADC CPX instance that is used for load balancing the North-South traffic to the microservices in your Kubernetes cluster.
 The sidecar Citrix ingress controller configures the Citrix ADC CPX.

-To deploy Citrix ADC CPX with the Citrix ingress controller as a sidecar, follow the instruction provided in the Citrix ingress controller [Helm Hub](https://hub.helm.sh/charts/citrix/citrix-cpx-with-ingress-controller).
+To deploy Citrix ADC CPX with the Citrix ingress controller as a sidecar, follow the instruction provided in the Citrix ingress controller [Helm Hub](https://artifacthub.io/packages/helm/citrix/citrix-cpx-with-ingress-controller).